sudhanshu8833/livetrader-backend/DOCS/notes.md

 2.

 1. Dont think much of comparison overheads for now, will later refactor it, right now only look to try keeping the execution in O(n)

+# INDICATOR
+1. we should build a class called IndicatorFactory
+2. we can probably use, self.sma.value(0/1/2)
+3. so, we should make methods like, get_indicator()
+4. and after initiating the strategy object, we will be able to get the names of all the indicators with the argument,
+5. Then will go to indicatorFactory, which will convert the output of db into array, and then will convert it to df, on that df, will run the indicators needed,
+6. lets try to integrate TA-Lib and vectorbt, so this way we will have support of a lot of indicators along with the power to have a lot of instances of indicators